sokolovdp/categories_api/README.md

 ```

 ##  Implementation notes
-API using recursive SQL queries returns both all ancestors (parents) and all descendants (children) of an element, plus its siblings (the same parent)
+API using recursive SQL queries returns both all ancestors (parents) and all descendants (children) of an element, plus its siblings (categories with the same parent)

 ## Postman collection to test API
 https://www.getpostman.com/collections/ea2dfb57228b08319c7c